dotmesh-io/docs/hugo/content/references/api.md

 means that future calls to Procure, or attachments via the Docker or Kubernetes integrations, that *do not* specify an explicit clone name with the `NAME@CLONE` syntax, will henceforth use the specified clone rather than the original default of `master`.
+[FIXME: Should an API **ever** have a default clone?
+Convenience defaults work for CLIs and UIs, but should APIs not **always** be explicit?]

 In addition, any existing Docker containers using the default will be stopped and re-started to use the new default when this API method is called.
+[FIXME: Do we want this?
+Should we be interacting destructively with containers this way?]

+[FIXME: These need formatting]
+Availability:
+* Local: YES
+* Hub: NO

 ##### Request.